 Perry State Park – Sitting on the southwest portion of Perry Reservoir and features a sand beach, picnic areas, and Perry State Park offers 22 miles of biking and hiking trails in the Delaware Area and 25 miles of equestrian trails in the Jefferson Point Area.
 Perry State Park is located near Ozawkie, Kansas.

-Pomona State Park – Located on the south shore of Pomona Reservoir, a 4,000-acre lake that features scenic beauty as well as an abundance of wildlife.
+Pomona State Park – Located on the south shore of Pomona Reservoir, a 4,000-acre lake that features scenic beauty and an abundance of wildlife.
 Pomona state park consists of 490 acres.
-Recreational opportunities await you with 3 hiking trails, swim beach, day-use picnic areas, volleyball and basketball courts, playgrounds, horseshoe pits, and a nine-hole disc golf course.
-Pomona State Park is located 30 miles south of Topeka, Kansas in Vassar, Kansas.
+Recreational opportunities await you with 3 hiking trails, a swim beach, day-use picnic areas, volleyball and basketball courts, playgrounds, horseshoe pits, and a nine-hole disc golf course.
+Pomona State Park is located 30 miles south of Topeka, Kansas, in Vassar, Kansas.

 Prairie Dog State Park – The park occupies 1,150 acres on the shores of Keith Sebelius Reservoir.
 Prairie Dog State Park is home to a thriving prairie dog colony and is the site of the last remaining adobe house in Kansas.
 The renovated adobe house was built on the site in the early 1890s.
 Sebelius Reservoir is well known for its excellent fishing for black bass, walleye, wiper, crappie, catfish, and saugeye.
 Prairie Dog State Park is located near Norton, Kansas.

-Sand Hills State Park – A 1,123-acre natural area, that has been preserved for its sand dunes, grasslands, wetlands, and woodlands.
+Sand Hills State Park – A 1,123-acre natural area has been preserved for its sand dunes, grasslands, wetlands, and woodlands.
 Popular activities at the park are hiking, horseback riding, hunting, bird watching, and wildflower walks.
-There are 8 distinct trails within the park which are broken down into interpretive, hiking, and horseback riding trails.
+There are 8 distinct trails within the park, broken down into interpretive, hiking, and horseback riding trails.
 There are 14 miles of trails that weave in between 10 to 40 feet high sand dunes.
 Sand Hills State Park is located North of Hutchinson, Kansas.

 Scott State Park – Park provides an ideal setting for boating, swimming, hiking, hunting, fishing, and wildlife observation.
 Scott State Park is a startling oasis of natural springs, deeply wooded canyons, and craggy bluffs.
 The 1,020-acre park surrounds the 100-acre, spring-fed Scott State Fishing Lake, and nature trails accommodate hikers, horseback riders, and naturalists.
-The Steele home, the dwelling of the original settlers on the area, has been preserved much as it was 100 years ago.
+The Steele home, the original settlers’ dwelling on the area, has been preserved much as it was 100 years ago.
 The park also boasts the northernmost pueblo in the U. S. – El Cuartelejo.
 Scott State Park is located near Scott City, Kansas.

 Webster State Park – Park offers boaters ample launching facilities on a usually uncluttered lake at conservation level.
 Webster State Park is located in Stockton, Kansas.

 Wilson State Park – Park sits on the south side of Wilson Reservoir.
 Wilson State Park is divided into two areas: Hell Creek and Otoe.
-Wilson State Park is one of Kansas’premier recreation hot spots to fish, hike, water-ski, and boasts to have one of the best Mountain bike trails in Kansas.
+Wilson State Park is one of Kansas’ premier recreation hot spots to fish, hike, water-ski and boasts of having one of the best Mountain bike trails in Kansas.
 Wilson State Park is located in Wilson, Kansas.